ikvk/imap_tools/README.rst

 imap_tools
 ==========

-Working with email and mailbox using IMAP protocol.
+Work with email and mailbox by IMAP:

 - Parsed email message attributes
 - Query builder for searching emails